egraether/bounce/README.md

 It is also recommended to calibrate while playing.

-### interface ###

-**menu**:

-* After the start you see the menu
-* Mouseclicking has the same effect as a bounce of a ball.
-* You can click or bounce on the buttons to start games or calibration.

-**games**:

-* The games start immediately or after the first bounce.
-* after the game is finished you see a scores table
-* on the left side are all-time highscores, on the right side the scores of the last ten players.
-* if you get inserted in the highscores, you have to type in your name.
-* the highscores get saved in `game.txt` in the bounce directory

 ### keys ###

 * SPACE - pauses/proceeds the game
 * M - back to menu
 * F - fullscreen
 * S - open camera settings window
-* C - shows/hides the Console (see Console)
+* C - shows/hides the Console (see console)
 * 1 to 5 - shows processed images
-* 0 - reset Calibration.
+* 0 - reset calibration
+* ESC - end program

 ### console ###